 Full spectrum CBD oil contains all the cannabinoids and terpenes that were extracted from the cannabis plant, including CBD, THC, CBN, and a variety of other compounds that vary depending on the strain.
 Broad spectrum CBD oil, on the other hand, goes through additional processing to remove all traces of THC, while keeping all other cannabinoids intact.

-Full spectrum CBD oil is a popular choice due to what’s called the “entourage effect.”
-Essentially, the benefits of each cannabinoid are enhanced when taken together.
+The “entourage effect” makes full spectrum CBD oil a popular choice.
+Taking each cannabinoid together enhances the benefits.
 This includes THC and CBD, CBD and CBN, and so on.
 Meanwhile, broad spectrum CBD oil is ideal for those who desire the benefits of full spectrum CBD oil, but who can’t have any traces of THC.

 CLOSING THOUGHTS ON CBD VS CBN